 Return to the Index of Alexandrite Information Topics

-METAPHYSICAL PROPERTIES
+METAPHYSICAL PROPERTIES of ALEXANDRITE

 Alexandrite is said to be usefull to help treat pancreatic disorders, swollen lymph nodes and ailments of the spleen, as well as in the treatment of afflictions occurring with leukemia.